Our Centre’s MISSION:

 “De dwa da dehs nye>s” embodies the concept of “we’re taking care of each other amongst ourselves.”

 Do you need a Doctor?

-De dwa da dehs nye>s is currently accepting new patients at our Hamilton site.
-If you would like to become a patient, please visit reception at either of sites to fill out an intake form.
+Due to overwhelming demand, De dwa da dehs nye>s is not currently accepting new patients.
+Dependent on supply and demand, this status is reviewed monthly, and does change from time to time.
+Should you desire to become a patient, please visit reception at either of site to complete an intake form.
 New patients must be of Aboriginal descent, First Nations, Métis, or Inuit.

 Our Centre provides a number of programs and services under the provision of the following Departments:

 - Primary Health Care (Doctors, nurse practitioners, and other allied health care professionals);